stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

    Indexed state types can be useful when we want to make sure that stateful computations are combined in the correct sequence, or that scarce resources get cleaned up properly.
-We might get back to these in later examples.
+We might get back to such use cases in later examples.

 ## The Power of Composition